note96e/thorium/doc/buildguide.md

 ## Parts list

 ### 3D printed parts
+> [!NOTE]
-(Note) The design of the case and plate has been partially updated.
+> The design of the case and plate has been partially updated.
 Please be aware that the actual product may differ slightly from the photos shown.

 - Case (Left:1 Right:1)
 - Switch Plate (Left:1 Right:1)